-Reeling and Healing Midwest offers fly-fishing wellness retreats for men and women with cancer.
+Reeling and Healing Midwest offers fly-fishing wellness retreats for women with cancer.
 The organization helps renew participants' spirits and hopes through fly-fishing, nature, peer coaching, and peer bonding.
 Patients older than 18 are eligible to apply and are responsible for paying a registration fee and a daily fee.

 United Special Sportsman Alliance specializes in providing children with disabilities or advanced illness and disabled veterans an outdoor adventure of their dreams.
 Trips include hunting, fishing, water sports, and other activities.

 Wish Upon a Wedding is a national nonprofit organization comprised of wedding and event professionals who volunteer their time, energy, expertise, and love to granting wedding ceremonies and vow renewal ceremonies to couples facing serious illness or life-altering health conditions so they may celebrate their love with their closest family and friends.